The-R4V3N/react-chatgpt-clone/README.md

   - Clone this repository to your local machine.
   - Set up your development environment and ensure you have the necessary dependencies installed.
-  - Create a .env file in the root of the project and palce your openai API key in this file.
+  - Create a .env file in the root of the project and place your openai API key in this file.

 ## Usage